We are building a team of highly skilled professionals

-Jhoanna Gonzales Miners is SEASONOVA’s founding CEO and Principal Consultant.
+Jhoanna Gonzales Miners (she/her/we) is SEASONOVA’s founding CEO and Principal Consultant.
 She began her public service career in 1999, and have since worked in all levels of government across Canada.
 She has a Master of Arts from the University of Ottawa in Public and International Affairs, and a Bachelor of Arts (Honours) degree from the University of Manitoba.
 Jhoanna was the Manager of Research and Analysis at the Corporate Policy branch at the Nova Scotia Department of Justice.
-She is a gender and diversity specialist and practitioner, a well-rounded policy analyst and researcher, and engaged in instructional design and adult learning facilitation.
-She is a military spouse, an IVLP alumni with the U.S. State Department, the Creative Director at Novadei, and the Social Enterprise Business Manager (part-time) for Ottawa’s City for All Women Initiative (CAWI).
+She is a gender and diversity specialist and practitioner, an evaluator, a researcher, and a well-rounded policy analyst.
+She is a learning & development professional, engaged in instructional design and adult learning facilitation.
+She is a military spouse, an IVLP alumni with the U.S. State Department, and was the Social Enterprise Business Manager for Ottawa’s City for All Women Initiative (CAWI).

 Lyndi Woo, BPE, M.Ed

 Gender, Equity, Diversity and Inclusion Specialist & Facilitator

 Lyndi Woo (she/they) has been an educator and facilitator for over 20 years, dedicating her career to creating spaces for transformative change that are grounded in experiential learning, unlearning, reflection, relationship, and dialogue.
 She specializes in adult education, program development, curriculum design, youth mentorship, and project management.
 She offers expertise in the development and delivery of trauma informed trainings in equity, diversity, inclusion, justice, violence prevention, and consent education.
 She has provided training and education to support asset based community development in urban Indigenous communities, Indigenous youth leadership, and reconciliation education work with private, nonprofit and public sector organizations, including school boards, social service and healthcare providers.